 “If countries detect, test, treat, isolate, trace, and mobilize their people in the response, those with a handful of cases can prevent those cases becoming clusters, and those clusters becoming community transmission.
 Even those countries with community transmission or large clusters can turn the tide on this virus.”

 Quick action on the part of the Canadian government has started to flatten the curve of cases and deaths due to COVID-19 in some regions.
-Provincial and federal governments have started talking about next steps, but there’s still a ways to go before life can return to normal.
+Provincial and federal governments have been considering next steps, but there’s still a ways to go before life can return to normal.

 Keep up-to-date on all things related to COVID-19